Charlie Gasparino

-Charles Gasparino is an American journalist, blogger, occasional radio host.
-He frequently serves as panelist on the Fox Business Network program segment The Cost of Freedom and the stocks/business news program Cashin' In.
+Charles Gasparino is an American journalist, blogger, and occasional radio host.
+He frequently serves as a panelist on the Fox Business Network program segment The Cost of Freedom and the stocks/business news program Cashin' In.

 Early life and education

-Gasparino was born in the Bronx and graduated with a B.A. from Pace University before earning his master's degree in journalism from the University of Missouri in Columbia, Missouri.
+Gasparino was born in the Bronx into an Italian American family and graduated with a B.A. from Pace University before earning his master's degree in journalism from the University of Missouri.